corda/corda-docs-portal/content/en/platform/corda/4.15/enterprise/node/cross-provider-key-rotation/cross-provider-key-rotation.md

 {{< important >}}

 Once a cross-provider key rotation has succeeded and the new key is in use, the change cannot be reversed.
 Backups can roll back a rotation that has not yet succeeded, but they cannot restore the old key after a successful rotation.
-Reusing the old key afterwards is not supported, because Corda treats the new key as the node's current identity and reintroducing a rotated key causes undefined behaviour.
-Any states already signed with the new key would also become permanently inaccessible, because the notary would no longer use the key that owns them.
+Reusing the old key afterwards is not supported.
+Corda treats the new key as the node's current identity, so reintroducing a rotated key causes undefined behaviour.
+Any states already signed with the new key would also become permanently inaccessible.
+The node no longer uses the key that owns them.
 If you later need to move back to the original provider, perform a new cross-provider key rotation rather than reinstating the old key.

 {{< /important >}}